-This simple shin splints taping technique can help recovery from shin splints pain on the inside of your lower leg (medial tibial stress syndrome).
+This simple shin splints taping technique can help with recovery from shin splints pain on the inside of your lower leg (medial tibial stress syndrome).

 How to tape for shin splints